DHSS Assignment Guides

 - Medium to Large

 - Moderate.
 The selection of materials and how they will be “read” will be difficult elements of this assignment.
-Depending on the tool/technology your student uses, this could also be difficult.
+Depending on the tool/technologies your student uses, this could also be difficult.
+(Note, however, that York University Libraries has provided support for using Scalar if you are also interested in this technology.)
 A way to counter both difficulties is to encourage students to follow a five paragraph model as a way to present their materials.
 An exhibit outline has been provided to support this approach.

 All four of our students created exhibits through this project, but Denise Challenge’s mini-exhibit “Locating Children in Caribana” was designed the most like an essay your students could replicate in a course.